How to Fill Out an MV-104 in New York

 Motorcycle Lawyer Phil FranckelPhilip L. Franckel, Esq. personally authored this page and all articles on NYMotorcycleAttorneys.com.

-You may have met Phil Franckel at a motorcycle event.
-Phil created the motorcycle awareness campaign BE AWARE MOTORCYCLES ARE EVERYWHERE®.
-He is a Founding Partner of 1-800-HURT-911® New York, well-known in New York for representing motorcyclists.
-He has a 10 Avvo rating, Avvo Client’s Choice award with all 5-star reviews, Avvo Top Contributor, and is a former Member of the Board of Directors of the New York State Trial Lawyers Association.
+You may have met Phil Franckel and Rob Plevy at motorcycle events.
+Phil and Rob created the motorcycle awareness campaign BE AWARE MOTORCYCLES ARE EVERYWHERE®.
+They are Founding Partners of 1-800-HURT-911® New York, well-known in New York for representing motorcyclists.
+Phil is an Avvo Top Motorcycle Attorney with a 10 Avvo rating, Avvo Motorcycle Client’s Choice award with all 5-star reviews, Avvo Top Motorcycle Accident Contributor, and a former Member of the Board of Directors of the New York State Trial Lawyers Association.

 1-800-HURT-911\u00ae As Seen On TV ABC, CBS, NBC, FOX, , WOR, WPIX logos